KnowLangOrg/know-lang/README.md

 KnowLang uses several key technologies:

 - **Tree-sitter**: For robust, language-agnostic code parsing
-- **ChromaDB/PostgreSQL**: For efficient vector storage and retrieval
+- **PostgreSQL with pgvector**: For efficient vector storage and retrieval
 - **PydanticAI**: For type-safe LLM interactions
 - **Gradio**: For the interactive chat interface